64robots/nova-json/README.md

+# Important

+This field has been merged to [Custom Nova Fields](https://github.com/64robots/nova-fields) package.
+Keep track of it for updates!

 # JSON Field for Laravel Nova

 This field allows you to group together Nova Fields and merge their key => value pairs into unique JSON.